repology/repology-rules/README.md

 Be careful when using this with regard to prerelease versions:
 `1.0beta1` is lesser than `1.0`, so it won't match `verge: 1.0`.
-You may use *verpat* instead.
+You may use **verpat** instead.

 #### wwwpat

 Matches package homepage against a regular expression.
 Note that unlike namepat and verpat, partial match is allowed here.
+Also note that it's preferred to escape dots with double slash, as `.` mean "any character" in regular expressions.

 ```
 - { name: firefox, verpat: "mozilla\\.org", ... }